 Getting ready outfits

 Floral robes are pretty, but flannel pjs are the epitome of cozy.
-If you're having a fall or winter wedding, get ready with your 'maids in matching red plaid pajamas to recreate this adorable and festive snapshot.
+If you're having a fall wedding or winter wedding, get ready with your 'maids in matching red plaid pajamas to recreate this adorable and festive snapshot.

 Red is a lucky color in many cultures, and it's a very popular choice when it comes to the attire for Indian and Chinese weddings.
 This stunning lehenga is adorned with intricate gold embroidery to complement the pink dupatta and burgundy skirt.